 For local take out and dining options check out https://www.tripadvisor.ie

 Uber Eats Local to UCD

 Just Eat https://www.just-eat.ie

 Here are some resources for online yoga, workouts, meditation, pilates, dance and other virtual experiences, which we hope you will find useful, particularly if you are required to isolate or restrict your movements at any stage during your time at UCD: Student Supports and Resources -Restricting Your Movements

-At UCD, our faculty and staff are focussed on ensuring that all students have the best experience and receive the best education possible in an exciting, dynamic and supportive environment.
-One quarter of our student population is from outside Ireland and the EU, and over one third of our academic staff is from outside Ireland.
+At UCD, our faculty and staff are focused on ensuring that all students have the best experience and receive the best education possible in an enjoyable and supportive environment.
+More than one quarter of our student population is from outside Ireland and the EU, and over one third of our academic staff is from outside Ireland.
 Our Global Guides are UCD students who are here to help you settle into life at UCD, and who organise many great events for international students in the UCD Global Lounge and Virtual Global Lounge.
 You can get to know our Global Guides in this video.

 Take the Next Step